michoo/kingfisher/README.md

 ### Skip specific Azure repositories during enumeration

 Repeat `--azure-exclude` to ignore repositories when scanning organizations or projects.
-Use identifiers like `ORGANIZATION/PROJECT/REPOSITORY` or gitignore-style patterns such as `my-org/*/archive-*`.
+Use identifiers like `ORGANIZATION/PROJECT/REPOSITORY`.
+Repositories that share the same name as their project can be excluded with `ORGANIZATION/PROJECT`, and gitignore-style patterns such as `my-org/*/archive-*` are also supported.

 ```bash
 kingfisher scan --azure-organization my-org \